umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-2.md

 ### Reflection and Justification

-The reason for selecting this artifact is that it presents my participation in the workshop as well as my involvement in the learning processes.
-Before attending the workshop, I used to think mostly about the advantages of using Artificial Intelligence.
-However, having learned the ethical theories, I realized that IT specialists should also think about fairness, privacy, human rights and accountability when developing AI.
+My choice of this artifact is because it reflects my involvement in the workshop and opportunities for learning.
+Pre-workshop, I was only thinking about the benefits of employing Artificial Intelligence.
+But after gaining an understanding of the ethical theories, I began to think about IT professionals should also consider fairness, privacy, human rights and accountability in the process of building AI.

 ---